muhammad-fiaz/logly/README.md

 > ⚠️ **Active Development**: Logly is a newer project and actively developed.
 Performance continues to improve with each release. also if you find a bug or a missing feature, please report it on GitHub. and Logly is not Production Ready yet :)

-### 📍 **NOTE: Upcoming Major Update**

-A major update for **Logly** is coming soon!

-This release will include:

-* Fixes for several known issues ( [#94](https://github.com/muhammad-fiaz/logly/issues/94) and [#99](https://github.com/muhammad-fiaz/logly/issues/99))
-* Performance improvements
-* Internal refactoring from *tracing* and major structural updates for improved performance

-The update is slightly delayed due to significant internal changes and parallel development work.

-Thank you for using **Logly** — stay tuned for the upcoming release V0.1.7! 🚀

 <details>